stridecolossus/JOVE/doc/blog/part 2 - triangle demo/instance.md

 info.enabledLayerCount = layers.size();
 ```

-Note the use of `StringArray` which is a JNA helper that maps a Java array-of-strings to a native `const char* const*` type.
+Note the use of `StringArray` which is a JNA helper that maps a Java array-of-strings to a native pointer-to-pointers (more specifically a `const char* const*` type).

 Finally we introduce a simple class for validation layers: